sbabic/swupdate/doc/source/signed_images.rst

 ==================================

-It is becoming very important that a device must not only be safely updated, but also that it can verify by updating if the delivered image is coming from a known source and it was not corrupted introducing some malware.
+It is becoming very important that a device must not only be safely updated, but also that it can verify if the delivered image is coming from a known source and it was not corrupted introducing some malware.

-To reach this goal, SWUpdate must verify the incoming images.
-There are some ways to do this.
+To achieve this goal, SWUpdate must verify the incoming images.
+There are several ways to do this.
 Should the compound image be signed ?
 Or some parts of it ?

 Advantages and disadvantages are described in the following chapter.